The noise barrier and the large signal bias of the Lasso and other convex estimators: Introduction

-\paragraph{Minimal penalty level for the Lasso} In the context of model selection \cite{birge2001gaussian}, \citet{birge2007minimal} characterized a minimal penalty.
+In the context of model selection \cite{birge2001gaussian}, \cite{birge2007minimal} characterized a minimal penalty.
 In our linear regression setting, one of the result of \cite{birge2007minimal} can be summarized as follows.
 Let $\mathcal M$ be a set of union of possible models (each model in $\mathcal M$ represents a set of covariates).
 Then there exists a penalty of the form

 for some function $A(\cdot)$ such that the estimator